 These bib shorts from Pearl Izumi are a great investment if you’re likely to be in the saddle all day, perhaps days at a time.
-It’s designed for all-day comfort, with Select Transfer Dry fabric, which sets the benchmark for compression and moisture-wicking for all day freshness.
+It’s designed for all-day comfort, with Select Transfer Dry fabric, which sets the benchmark for compression and moisture-wicking for all-day freshness.
 They’re designed with great attention to detail, and a lot of consideration has gone into what the rider needs.
-If you’re curvier up top, you’ll like the fact that the straps features a center bib clip, which lets you customize the positioning of the straps to fit around your physique.
+If you’re curvier up top, you’ll like the fact that the straps feature a center bib clip, which lets you customize the positioning of the straps to fit around your physique.

 What’s more, the drop-tail design means that when nature calls, there’s no need to disrobe and wrestle with quickly getting dressed again afterwards.
 There’s a gap at the back that allows you to simply pull the back of your shorts down, do your business, and pull them back up again.
 Who doesn’t love a hassle-free pee?